Forensic Psychology MSc

 PY7009 -

-Forensic Psychology Theory (Core,20 Credits)
+Forensic Psychology Theory (20 Credits)

-This module will introduce you to the core psychological theories and research which underpin forensic psychology.
+This module will introduce you to the core psychological theories and research which underpin forensic psychology in relation to different client groups.
 This will include biological, sociological, psycho-social, cognitive, and developmental perspectives on why people commit crime, as well as those which address victimology and practice within the courtroom.
 You will learn the importance of critically evaluating theories of crime, their relevance to processes in the Criminal Justice System (CJS) and how they apply to forensic psychology practice in an ethical, legal, and professional manner.
 The module will also explore public perceptions of criminal behaviour and how this is influenced by the media.
 Additionally, you will be introduced to the complex relationship between mental health and crime.
 You will be taught by leading academics and practitioners in the field using contemporary research findings and the most up-to-date theoretical perspectives, as well as understanding the connection between the two.
 You will be encouraged to critically reflect upon and synthesise information and you will be encouraged to demonstrate effective verbal and non-verbal communication, as well as reflective skills.

 PY7010 -

-Contemporary Issues in Forensic Psychology (Core,20 Credits)
+Contemporary Issues in Forensic Psychology (20 Credits)

 You will learn how contemporary issues impact upon the Criminal Justice System (CJS).
 You will be introduced to real-life case studies and how they have influenced practice within forensic psychology considering a range of settings and client groups.
-You will learn about current topics and challenges that reflect, and relate to, the current societal and political landscape, which you will consider by applying forensic psychological principles, theory and research to develop understanding and skills in critical evaluation.
+You will learn about current topics and challenges that reflect, and relate to, the current societal,political, and practice landscape, which you will consider by applying forensic psychological principles, theory and research to develop understanding and skills in critical evaluation.
 This module will introduce you to international perspectives by examining current practices and challenges worldwide, and how these have influenced the way the legal systems function in other countries.

 Indicative topics may include: